coding-to-music/infracost-estimate-cloud-costs/README.md

 https://raw.githubusercontent.com/infracost/docs/master/docs/getting_started.md

-## description: Get started with Infracost in your Terraform workflow, integrate it into your CI pipeline and view cost estimates for your AWS/Azure/Google infrastructure.
+## Get started with Infracost in your Terraform workflow, integrate it into your CI pipeline and view cost estimates for your AWS/Azure/Google infrastructure.

 Infracost shows cloud cost estimates for Terraform.
 It lets DevOps, SRE and engineers see a cost breakdown and understand costs **before making changes**, either in the terminal or pull requests.
 This provides your team with a safety net as people can discuss costs as part of the workflow.